telerik/winforms-docs/core/design-time.md

 * **Target .NET 5.0 in your project**

 RadGridView .NET Core Designer

 ![core-designer001](images/core-designer001.png)

->note The toolbox is populated according the UI controls added to the referenced NuGet package/s.
+>note The toolbox is populated from the UI controls added to the referenced NuGet package/s.
 >

 >important As the *AllControls* package contains all UI controls it should not be mixed with other packages containing the same UI controls.